MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - dlno #
 - autovadītāja apliecība

-## <a name="latvia-national-identification-number"></a>Lettische nationale Identifikationsnummer
+## <a name="latvia-personal-code"></a>Persönlicher Code in Lettland
-Diese vertrauliche Informationstyp Entität steht nur im vertraulichen Informationstyp "EU-nationale Identifikationsnummer" zur Verfügung.

 ### <a name="format"></a>Format

-11 Ziffern und ein Bindestrich im angegebenen Format
+11 Ziffern und ein optionaler Bindestrich

 ### <a name="pattern"></a>Muster

+Altes Format

 11 Ziffern und Bindestrich: